avapolzin/avapolzin.github.io/_pages/teaching.md

 In May 2022, I earned a Certificate of College Teaching Preparation from the Yale University Poorvu Center for Teaching and Learning, which also meets the requirements for CIRTL Associate.
 And, to the end of better conveying complex material to learners (and the public in an outreach capacity), I earned a Certificate in Science Communication through the Northwestern University Center for Interdisciplinary Exploration and Research in Astrophysics SCOPE program in June 2022.

-I also maintain [astroteaching.github.io](https://astroteaching.github.io){:target = "blank_"}, where I have aggregated various open source course materials and visualizations/resources to make it easier for other instructors to find.
+I also maintain [astroteaching.github.io](https://astroteaching.github.io){:target = "_blank"}, where I have aggregated various open source course materials and visualizations/resources to make it easier for other instructors to find.
 Please feel free to e-mail me if you'd like to see something added!

+I recently led an effort by more than 30 (!!) women to create a primer on astrophysics for students interested in pursuing the field.
+An online version of that book is available [here](https://arxiv.org/abs/2312.04041){:target="_blank"}.

 Below is a list of my specific teaching involvements (past + present); evaluations are linked where available.